 The AI Adoption Stream in the AGENTIC Framework runs alongside the AGENT Pipeline from the first conversation.
 It starts at Kickoff, when you begin talking to people about their workflows, and it doesn't stop until the new way of working is the normal way of working.
 It treats resistance as data, enthusiasm as risk, and trust as something you build with evidence, not assertions.

-Resistance is data, not friction
+Why resistance to AI adoption is data, not friction

 When people resist a new system, the instinct is to push harder.
 Better training.
 More comms.
 Louder enthusiasm.
 But resistance usually contains information.
 The person who resists most is often the person who cares most about getting the work right.